 - Retirement.
-Where less efficient measures are replaced before the end of their useful life with energy-efficient measures; and - Lost Opportunity.
+Where less efficient measures are replaced before the end of their useful life with energyefficient measures; and - Lost Opportunity.
 Where new measures are installed that are more efficient than a baseline or standard.

 Many energy efficiency measures consist of both Retirement Savings and Lost Opportunity Savings.
-This is illustrated by Chart 1-A.
+This is illustrated in Figure A below.